 Glenn Hamer (AZ): ‘I’m a Traditional Reagan Republican’

-As head of the Arizona Chamber of Commerce, Glenn Hamer (50) a Republican from Scottsdale, AZ, is a vocal proponent of international trade, advocating for an Arizona-Mexico trade alliance and serving on international delegations to China, Canada, Israel and the UK.
-He previously worked on Capitol Hill and was executive director of the Arizona Republican Party.
-He is married to a native Israeli whom he met at an AIPAC conference.
+Glenn Hammer (50), a Republican from Scottsdale, AZ, is married to an Israeli woman he met at an AIPAC conference.
+As head of the Arizona Chamber of Commerce, he is a vocal proponent of international trade, advocating for an Arizona-Mexico trade alliance and serving on international delegations to China, Canada, Israel and the UK.
+He previously worked on Capitol Hill and served as executive director of the Arizona Republican Party.

 Which issues most concern you in this election cycle?